matteoboh/mobility_emissions/README.md

 * represent in a plot the total quantity of each pollutant on the edges in the road network.

 ### Example
-See the notebook example_in_Rome to get an idea of a step-by-step procedure to compute and plot emissions.
+See the notebook `example_in_Rome.ipynb` to get an idea of a step-by-step procedure to compute and plot emissions.